testercwt/WinEncoding/README.md

 Cp950 is popular and ususally the default charset of traditional Han character in east asia/taiwan.
 However , the iconv support is limited.
 Cp950 and hkscs were superset of big5 but hkscs was not compatible with cp950.
 - older version iconv cannot decode big5-hkscs.
 And several web page in charset of big5 was actually encoded with big5-hkscs
 - many web page in charset of big5 was actually encoded with cp950
-- is possible that  web page in charset of big5 was actually mixed cp950 and hkscs .
+- It is possible that  web page in charset of big5 was actually mixed cp950 and hkscs .
 But hkscs is not compatible with cp950.
 For example, euro sign was in cp950 but not in hkscs; therefore , it will trigger exception if mixed cp950/hkscs encoding in iconv based method
 - at this time point (2021/Apr) ,no package can decode mixed cp950/hkscs
 ### decode950 will try decode with cp950 ,if invalid, fallback to hkscs if available, fallback to '\ufffd' if both invalid